gnzsnz/dotfiles/README.md

 ### Stow option

 This requires stow.
-Wich can be installed like this
+Which can be installed like this

 ```bash
 # osx